 Support for these chart types will be added in future versions of GemBox.Spreadsheet based on customer feedback.

-Although not supported by GemBox.Spreadsheet API, these chart types are still preserved, so you don't lose any chart when loading and saving to XLSX file format.
+Although not supported by GemBox.Spreadsheet API, these chart types are still preserved, so you don't lose any chart when loading and saving to XLSX or XLSB file format.
 There are even techniques to update data for preserved chart when workbook is opened in MS Excel as shown in chart preservation example.